MrFacundo/ft_transcendence/README.md

 ## User creation

-- Users can be created using the `python manage.py create_users` management command in the backend container.
+- Users can be created using the 'make users' management command in the backend container.
 - Users can also be created manually through the Django Admin interface.
 Superuser needs to be created first with the `createsuperuser` management command.
 - Users can also be created through the frontend interface.
 	- Using an email and password. (requires the email credentials to be set in the `.env` file).